prooph/proophessor/docs/tutorial/aggregate_dependencies.md

 ```

-In the `apply` method of the `Basket` aggregate these additional information is added to the internal state
+In the `apply` method of the `Basket` aggregate this additional information is added to the internal state
 so that we have access to it later.

 Testing the expanded version of `Basket::addProduct()` is still relatively simple but we end up with a lot more test methods
 to cover the different results of the method call.
-Check the additions below and see how we can use PHPUnit's `prophecy`
+Check the additions below to see how we can use PHPUnit's `prophecy`
 integration to mock the ERP system and simulate different situations.

 *File: ./Basket/tests/Model/BasketTest.php*